denspiry/bioinformatics_tools/README.md

 * GC and quality thresholds are inclusive.
 * Quality is interpreted using Phred+33 encoding.
+* 'filter_fastq' can create output file and does not overwrite any existing files.
 * 'run_dna_rna_tools' accepts multiple sequences and returns transformed output(s).
-* 'run_dna_rna_tools' accepts bot lower and upper case strings and doesn't change it
+* 'run_dna_rna_tools' accepts both lower and upper case strings and does not change it